herolab-uga/FRESHR-GSI/README.md

         /freshr/velocity_wtd: Weighted velocity, with weights derived from keypoint confidence.

     Safety and Comfort Factors:
-        /freshr/distance_factor: Publishes the distance factor using weighted distance.
-        /freshr/velocity_factor: Publishes the velocity factor using weighted velocity.
+        /freshr/gsi: Publishes the safety value of each detected human.
+        /freshr/angular_gsi: Publishes the safety value of each human detetced after incorporating the bearings of those humans.

     GSI Metrics:
-        Various GSI topics publish values based on distance and velocity, employing different weights to represent safety indices accurately.
-These include specific evaluations like /freshr/gsi_dist for distance, /freshr/gsi_vel for velocity, and combined metrics with varied weighting schemes.

     Readable Safety Evaluation:
         /freshr/safety: Converts GSI values into a human-readable format using a 7-point Likert scale.
 Reports "Nothing Detected or System Unavailable" if no humans are detected.

     Directional Safety Index:
-        /freshr/overall_gsi: Integrates GSI averages with azimuth angles to calculate a directional safety index, prioritizing the safety implications of the robot's movements toward humans.
+        /freshr/overall_gsi: Publishes the overall safety value (a directional safety index) using the line of robot's navigational path, prioritizing the safety of humans who are at higher risk.

 This framework underscores the importance of adaptive and nuanced safety assessments in robotics, paving the way for safer human-robot ecosystems.